-1. GO TO THE CAREER CENTER
+1. GO TO THE CENTER FOR CAREER DEVELOPMENT

-The best advice I can give to perfect your resumé or mock interviews is to go to the Career Center.
+The best advice I can give to perfect your resumé or mock interviews is to go to the Center for Career Development.
 The staff members are awesome, and they know exactly how to help you.
-During my very first visit to the Career Center, I took my resumé and cover letter to be reviewed.
+During my very first visit to the center, I took my resumé and cover letter to be reviewed.
 I sat down with an advisor who went over them, making changes such as which information to put higher up or how to properly format my resumé to take up as little space as possible.
 They also gave me a handbook to show me different versions of resumes and cover letters that also work very well.
 They also do mock interviews.
 Although I have never done a mock interview, I know that they act like an employer you are interested in and ask you questions that you might be asked during an interview.
 Once the interview is over, they go over what you did well and what you might need to work on.
 This is especially helpful if it is your first time interviewing.

 2. RESEARCH THE COMPANIES THAT ARE GOING TO BE AT THE FAIR

 There are hundreds of companies that come to this internship fair.
-To make it easier on students, the Career Center compiles a list on GoIrish- the website reserved for Notre Dame students (and alumni) to look for internships and jobs online - that includes all of the companies that plan on attending.
+To make it easier on students, the Center for Career Development compiles a list on GoIrish- the website reserved for Notre Dame students (and alumni) to look for internships and jobs online - that includes all of the companies that plan on attending.
 The benefit of this tool is that you are able to see what companies are looking for in terms of major, GPA, internship as well as if they are offering full-time jobs.